PML routinely monitors areas to detect if oil pollution occurs, so timely action can be taken.

 PML have developed a Machine Learning algorithm to automatically detect oil slicks from satellite data.
 By routinely downloading and processing satellite data after every overpass and applying this automated oil slick detection it is possible to monitor areas for possible slicks and alert government authorities so that timely action can be taken.

 The technique was developed in the Malacca strait, one of the busiest shipping lanes in the world, where oil spills are known to have disastrous consequences.
 It is currently being used as part of the EO4SD project to monitor oil spills off the coast of West Africa.
-Through this monitoring, regular discharges off the coast of Ghana have been identified .
-The service is also being offered to government and industry through PML Applications.
+Through this monitoring, regular discharges off the coast of Ghana have been identified.
+The commercial service developed in EASOS is being offered to government and industry through PML Applications.

 PML Project pages

 - Operational Satellite Data Processing

 Kurekin, AA; Loveday, BR; Clements, O; Quartly, GD; Miller, PI; Wiafe, G; et al. 2019.
 Operational Monitoring of Illegal Fishing in Ghana through Exploitation of Satellite Earth Observation and AIS Data.
 Remote Sensing.